microsoft/react-native-windows-samples/docs/native-modules-autolinking.md

 Autolinking is a mechanism that allows your React Native app project to discover and use native modules and view managers provided by React Native libraries.

-This document covers autolinking for the Windows and macOS platforms.
+This document covers autolinking for the Windows platform.
 It is an extension to the [React Native CLI Autolinking doc](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).

 Add a library using your favorite package manager and run the build: